Posted by ESPN.com's Brian Bennett

 It's a chilly evening, with temperatures dipping in the low 40s tonight, but nothing that should affect the game.
 What will affect it is the center situation for both teams.

 I told you about Mike Dent being out in an earlier blog post.
 Cincinnati's center, Chris Jurek, wore a boot in practice all week after spraining his ankle against South Florida.
-UPDATE: Jurek won't start tonight, as Jason Kelce will move over from guard.
-So both teams are without their centers.
-At least it's even.
+But he's expected to start.
+It bears watching to see how well Jurek can move around.

 The good news for the Bearcats is that quarterback Tony Pike won't need to wear that soft cast on his left arm tonight.
 He's expected to wear a sleeve on the arm he broke in the Akron game, but he should be able to take snaps under center, unlike last week's South Florida game.